drogatkin/TJWS2/1.x/doc/sbc/README.md

 **Update**: as on Jul 23, 2023 around 130 of RPi 4 8Gb were in Bay Area stores.
 Less storage models were available even for online ordering.
-So I think the shortage finally got over.
+So I think the shortage finally is over.

 ## Where to get software
 Although Orange Pi website designed well and uses a responsive approach, it’s making difficult to see details on a phone.
 It is also not obvious how to find a download